Speaking a foreign language can be intimidating.

-I think this is perfectly fine, since you when you meet people you will generally speak more politely or formally until you get to know them.
+I think this is perfectly fine, since you when you meet people you’ll generally speak more politely or formally until you get to know them.

-I do believe, though, that Pimsleur is great at giving you a solid foundation for the most important words and phrases you will hear in most conversations.
+I do believe, though, that Pimsleur is great at giving you a solid foundation for the most important words and phrases you’ll hear in most conversations.

 It’s also important to note that you don’t get any feedback on your pronunciation other than your own self-monitoring.

-To truly get benefit from the program, you should practice speaking the phrases you learned in conversations with real people (even if only a few words).
+To truly get benefit from the program, you should practice speaking the phrases you learned in conversations with real people.

 In the first Spanish lesson Pimsleur states that Latin Americans refer to Spanish as Castellano.